Cura : Care Beyond Boundaries Logo

 • Insufficient primary stability at placement, leading to a change in plan

-• Early mobility or loss of the implant
+• Early movement or loss of the implant

-Risk can increase with smoking, uncontrolled medical conditions, poor plaque control and excessive bite forces.
+Risk may increase with smoking, uncontrolled medical conditions, poor plaque control and excessive bite forces.

 Immediate Loading Considerations